Carlos Castillo Armas: Aftermath

 Initially, Monzón was not willing to hand over power to Castillo Armas.
 The US State Department persuaded Óscar Osorio, the president of El Salvador, to invite Monzón, Castillo Armas, and other significant individuals to participate in peace talks in San Salvador.
 Osorio agreed to do so, and after Díaz had been deposed, Monzón and Castillo Armas arrived in the Salvadoran capital on 30 June.
 Castillo Armas wished to incorporate some of his rebel forces into the Guatemalan military; Monzón, was reluctant to allow this, leading to difficulties in the negotiations.
 Castillo Armas also saw Monzón as having been late to enter the fight against Árbenz.
 The negotiations nearly broke down on this issue on the very first day, and so Peurifoy, who had remained in Guatemala City to give the impression that the US was not heavily involved, traveled to San Salvador.
 Allen Dulles later said that Peurifoy's role was to "crack some heads together".

 Peurifoy was able to force an agreement due to the fact that neither Monzón nor Castillo Armas was in a position to become or remain president without the support of the US.
 The deal was announced at 4:45 am on 2 July 1954, and under its terms, Castillo Armas and his subordinate, Major Enrique Trinidad Oliva, became members of the junta led by Monzón, although Monzón remained president.
 The settlement negotiated by Castillo Armas and Monzón also included a statement that the five-man junta would rule for fifteen days, during which a president would be chosen.
 Colonels Dubois and Cruz Salazar, Monzón's supporters on the junta, had signed a secret agreement without Monzón's knowledge.
 On 7 July they resigned in keeping with the terms of the agreement.
 Monzón, left outnumbered on the junta, also resigned, and on 8 July, Castillo Armas was unanimously elected president of the junta.
 Dubois and Salazar were each paid US $100,000 for cooperating with Castillo Armas.
 The US promptly recognized the new government on 13 July.

-Presidency and assassination
+Presidency

 Election

 Soon after taking power, Castillo Armas faced a coup from young army cadets, who were unhappy with the army's capitulation.
 The coup was put down, leaving 29 dead and 91 wounded.
-Elections were held in early October from which all political parties were barred from participating.
+Elections were held in early October, with all political parties barred from participation.
 Castillo Armas was the only candidate; he won the election with 99 percent of the vote, completing his transition into power.
 Castillo Armas became affiliated with a party named the Movimiento de Liberación Nacional (MLN), which remained the ruling party of Guatemala from 1954 to 1957.
 It was led by Mario Sandoval Alarcón, and was a coalition of municipal politicians, bureaucrats, coffee planters, and members of the military, all of whom were opposed to the reforms of the Guatemalan Revolution.
 In the congressional elections held under Castillo Armas in late 1955, it was the only party allowed to run.